4chan: Background

 The majority of posting on 4chan takes place on imageboards, on which users have the ability to share images and create threaded discussions.
 As of August 2022, the site's homepage lists 75 imageboards and one Flash animation board.
 Most boards have their own set of rules and are dedicated to a specific topic, including anime and manga, video games, music, literature, fitness, politics, and sports, among others.
-Uniquely, the "Random" board—also known as /b/—enforces few rules.
+Uniquely, the "Random" board—also known as /b/—has few rules.

 In 2008, 4chan was one of the Internet's busiest imageboards, according to the Los Angeles Times.
 4chan's Alexa rank was 853 in March 2022, though it has been as high as 56.
 It is provided to its users free of charge and consumes a large amount of bandwidth; as a result, its financing has often been problematic.
 Poole has acknowledged that donations alone could not keep the site online, and turned to advertising to help make ends meet.
 However, the explicit content hosted on 4chan has deterred businesses who do not want to be associated with the site's content.
-In January 2009, Poole signed a new deal with an advertising company; in February 2009, he was $20,000 in debt, and the site was continuing to lose money.
+In January 2009, Poole signed a new deal with an advertising company; in February 2009, he was $20,000 in debt, and the site continued to lose money.
 The 4chan servers were moved from Texas to California in August 2008, which upgraded the maximum bandwidth throughput of 4chan from 100 Mbit/s to 1 Gbit/s.